 Groups at risk for chickenpox

 Chickenpox is a common childhood infection.
-In most cases the symptoms are mild and complications are rare.
-The disease can be more serious in adults.
+In most cases, the symptoms are mild, and complications are rare.
+The disease can be more severe in adults.

 Almost all children develop immunity to chickenpox after infection, so it is only contagious once.

-Certain groups of people are at increased risk for serious complications from chickenpox.
+Certain groups of people are at increased risk of severe complications from chickenpox.

-This includes people who have weakened immune systems through diseases, such as HIV, or through treatments, such as chemotherapy.
+This includes weakened immune systems through diseases, such as HIV, or treatments, such as chemotherapy.

-Chickenpox can be very serious for an unborn baby when a pregnant woman catches the infection.
-It can cause a variety of serious birth defects and serious illnesses in the baby when it is born.
+Chickenpox can be severe for an unborn baby when a pregnant woman catches the infection.
+It can cause severe congenital disabilities and severe illnesses in the baby when born.

 The chickenpox vaccine is recommended for healthcare workers who do not have a history of chickenpox.

 If you are not sure you have had chickenpox in the past, a blood test should be done to see if the person is immune to the disease.